HOW IT WORKS

 Who is eligible to attend Lone Star Online Academy at Roscoe (LSOA)?

-Any student in grades K–5 who resides in Texas is eligible for full-time enrollment provided they can show proof of enrollment in a Texas public school during the previous school year with a few exceptions.
+Any student in grades K–7 who resides in Texas is eligible for full-time enrollment provided they can show proof of enrollment in a Texas public school during the previous school year with a few exceptions.

 - Kindergarten and 1st grade students enrolling in public school for the first time

-- Students that just moved to Texas
+- Students who just moved to Texas

 - Students who were in a private school the previous school year that does not offer their current grade level or a full-time virtual option